kirame09/sparkpost-api-documentation/services/substitutions-reference.md

 {{ render_dynamic_content(dynamic_plain.my_plain_text_chunk) }}
 ```

-Finally, as a more realistic example, render_dynamic_content can also be used inside an 'each' loop.
+Finally, as a more realistic example, `render_dynamic_content()` can also be used inside an `each` loop.
 Full transmission json examples follow.

 ```
 {